Double negative: Two or more negatives resolving to a negative

 Then what happens is that the verb to doubt becomes intensified, which indeed deduces that the sentence is indeed false since nothing was resolved to a positive.
 The same applies to the third example, where the adverb 'more' merges with the prefix no- to become a negative word, which when combined with the sentence's former negative only acts as an intensifier to the verb hungry.
 Where people think that the sentence I'm not hungry no more resolves to a positive is where the latter negative no becomes an adjective which only describes its suffix counterpart more which effectively becomes a noun, instead of an adverb.
 This is a valid argument since adjectives do indeed describe the nature of a noun; yet some fail to take into account that the phrase no more is only an adverb and simply serves as an intensifier.
 Another argument used to support the position double negatives aren't acceptable is a mathematical analogy: negating a negative number results in a positive one; e.g., −(−2) = +2; therefore, it is argued, I did not go nowhere resolves to I went somewhere.

 Other forms of double negatives, which are popular to this day and do strictly enhance the negative rather than destroying it, are described thus:

 I'm not entirely familiar with Nihilism nor Existentialism.

 Philosophies aside, this form of double negative is still in use whereby the use of 'nor' enhances the negative clause by emphasizing what isn't to be.
 Opponents of double negatives would have preferred I'm not entirely familiar with Nihilism or Existentialism; however this renders the sentence somewhat empty of the negative clause being advanced in the sentence.
 This form of double negative along with others described are standard ways of intensifying as well as enhancing a negative.
-The use of 'nor' to emphasise the negative clause is still popular today, and has been popular in the past through the works of Shakespeare and Milton:
+The use of 'nor' to emphasise the negative clause is still popular today, and has been popular in the past in the works of Shakespeare: